JolienTrog/Nachtmarrie-MVC-Webdevelopment/README.md

 </Directory>
 </VirtualHost>
 ```
+14. Open the page in the browser via localhost
-Generate a new vocabulary list.
+15. Generate a new vocabulary list with the button 'nieuw woordenlijst'

 ### Using the Application